Golf guide to the Highlands and Aberdeenshire

 Adjacent to Royal Aberdeen is the lesser-known (but undeniably impressive) Murcar Links.
 The two courses are literally a stone’s throw apart.
-(Though, I would suggest that actually throwing stones would be frowned upon).
-Soon to be presented to a wide audience – with the inaugural Paul Lawrie Invitational being contested there later this year – the course is a fine complement to its revered neighbor and firmly places Aberdeen as a strong golfing destination.
+The course is a fine complement to its revered neighbor, having hosted the inaugural Paul Lawrie Invitational in 2015 and firmly places Aberdeen as a strong golfing destination.

-It is a very pleasant city to visit.
 Featuring some of the most impressive architecture in the country, Aberdeen was transformed economically by the discovery of oil in the North Sea four decades ago.
-The Union Terrace Gardens are the heart of the place – making the center of the city one of the most attractive in the United Kingdom.
-The one downside of the area – and it is a minor thing – is that the thickest Aberdonian accent is one of the most difficult to understand.
-Even other Scots require an interpreter when visiting.
+The Union Terrace Gardens are the heart of the place, making the center of the city one of the most attractive in the United Kingdom.

 Leaving the city, just along the coast is the much-publicized and spectacular Trump International Golf Links.
-The development of the site was highly controversial – as you would expect with Mr. Trump being involved – but the result is unquestionably spectacular.
-Taking full advantage of a stunning coastline, the championship course was designed by Martin Hawtree and threads through natural dunes and features a challenge for all standards of player.
-While it will certainly improve as time moves on and the holes embed more naturally into the terrain - the course has proven popular with locals and tourists alike.
-However, to prevent you from being disappointed when you visit, there is no truth to the rumor that they sell Donald Trump wigs in the club shop.
+The development of the site was highly controversial, as you would expect with Mr. Trump being involved, but the result is unquestionably spectacular.
+Taking full advantage of a stunning coastline, the Championship course was designed by Martin Hawtree and threads through natural dunes and features a challenge for all standards of player.
+While it will certainly improve as time moves on and the holes embed more naturally into the terrain, the course has proven popular with locals and tourists alike.

 There are many other courses in the area that could also be considered jewels in the crown of Scottish golf.
 Fraserburgh and Peterhead are wonderful links courses, with the latter being a favorite of Butch Harmon.
 There is a lot to enjoy in the north east – and before you leave – don’t forget to visit the Glen Garioch distillery.
-Providing an interesting lesson on the history and development of whisky – not to mention a welcome taste of the good stuff – it is certainly worth stopping by.
+Providing an interesting lesson on the history and development of whisky, it is certainly worth stopping by.

-Travelling west from Aberdeenshire into the Highlands you will come across fantastic scenery, sites of historical interest, and golf courses.
-Lots of golf courses.
-There are numerous attractions in the Highlands.
-The best known is undoubtedly Loch Ness, which is among the most tranquil and beautiful spots that you will find anywhere in the world.
-As you will know, many people still believe (they really do) that there is a monster beneath the serenity of the water.
-In many ways it is akin to believing that Roger Moore was actually the best James Bond.
-Madness.
+Travelling west from Aberdeenshire into the Highlands you will come across fantastic scenery, sites of historical interest, and golf courses, lots of golf courses.
+There are numerous attractions in the Highlands, the best known is undoubtedly Loch Ness, which is among the most tranquil and beautiful spots that you will find anywhere in the world.

-Apart from the obligatory ‘Nessie Hunting’, for those who enjoy studying military history – visit the battlefield of Culloden – which was the site of the last pitched battle to take place in Britain.
-Nearby, you can discover the impressive 18th-century Fort George – still actively used as a barracks by the army.
-Dolphins can be frequently spotted in the water from its battlements, as can 50-year-old men who are secretly imagining that they are defending the fort.
-Yes, we’ve all done it.
+Apart from the obligatory ‘Nessie Hunting’, for those who enjoy studying military history, visit the battlefield of Culloden, which was the site of the last pitched battle to take place in Britain.
+Nearby, you can discover the impressive 18th-century Fort George, still actively used as a barracks by the army.
+Dolphins can be frequently spotted in the water from its battlements.

 In terms of the golf courses on offer, the first real highlight comes before you even reach the city of Inverness.
 Driving along the A96, you will discover the highly-regarded Nairn Golf Club, which has played host to a number of big events, mostly notable the Walker Cup in 1999.
 With some of the finest putting surfaces in Scotland, and an enjoyable mix of holes, Nairn is a subtle and engaging links course, perhaps lacking the spectacular visuals of a course like Cruden Bay, but a pure examination of seaside golf.